About area and iteration paths (aka sprints)

 VSTS | TFS 2018 | TFS 2017 | TFS 2015 | TFS 2013

 Area paths allow you to group work items by team, product, or feature area.
 Whereas, iteration paths allow you to group work into sprints, milestones, or other event-specific or time-related period.
 Both these fields allow you to define a hierarchy of paths.

-You define area and iteration paths for a team project.
+You define area and iteration paths for a project.
 Teams can then choose which paths are used to support their backlog and other Agile tools.
 To understand how Agile tools use area and iteration paths, see Agile tools that rely on areas and iterations.

-The areas and iterations you see depend on the process you used to create your team project.
+The areas and iterations you see depend on the process you used to create your project.
 Here we show the defaults defined for the Scrum process.
 No dates are set.
 You set dates to correspond to your sprint or release schedules.

 How many areas should a team define?

 You add areas to support your team's trace-ability and security requirements.
 Use areas to represent logical or physical components, and then create child areas to represent specific features.